-Agency policy 3400 indicates within 20-30 days of intake an Offender's risk level will be reassessed due to a referral, request, incident of sexual abuse, or receipt of additional information that bears on the Offender's risk of sexual victimization or abusiveness.
-Interviews conducted with 14 random Offenders indicated this process was being applied as the Offenders could explain the questions being asked by the facility staff.
-The Offenders identified the case workers as conducting the initial assessment and the reassessment.
+Agency policy 3400 indicates within 20-30 days of intake an offender's risk level will be reassessed due to a referral, request, incident of sexual abuse, or receipt of additional information that bears on the offender's risk of sexual victimization or abusiveness.
+Interviews conducted with 15 random offenders indicated this process was being applied as the offenders could explain the questions being asked by the facility staff.
+The offenders identified the case workers as conducting the initial assessment and the reassessment.
 This information is consistent with the agency policy previously discussed.
 Agency policy 3400 indicates Offenders will not be disciplined for refusing to answer, or for not disclosing complete information in response to the risk screening, and the facility considers these documents to be treated in a confidential nature.
 Select staff are authorized to view this data and the facility information technician must authorize usage on all electronic devices.
 The evidence provided indicates compliance with this standard and this was also confirmed with the PREA Compliance Manager interview.
 The staff interview advised a new reassessment would have to be uploaded to provide written changes to the responses.
 The PREA Compliance Manager interview indicated limited access to review these documents once they have been uploaded within the system.
-The Risk to Sexual Victimization and Abusiveness Screening Guide indicates the following staff have access to the screening responses: Facility Head, PREA Compliance Manager, Assistant Wardens, and the Offender Assigned Coordinators (IAC) primary and alternate at each facility.
+The Risk to Sexual Victimization and Abusiveness Screening Guide indicates the following staff have access to the screening responses: Facility Head, PREA Compliance Manager, Assistant Warden for Custody and Operations, Assistant Warden for Programs, and the Offender Assigned Coordinators (IAC) primary and alternate at each facility.

-The facility site review provided the opportunity to confirm all Offender showers are conducted separately, a shower curtain is provided for privacy, and the 14 random Offender interviews and 6 informal Offender interviews concluded no issues reported due to other staff or Offenders viewing the Offenders while changing clothes, showering, or using the restrooms.
+The facility site review provided the opportunity to confirm all offender showers are conducted separately, a shower curtain is provided for privacy, and the 15 random Offender interviews and 2 informal offender interviews concluded no issues reported due to other staff or offenders viewing the offenders while changing clothes, showering, or using the restrooms.
 The 12 random staff interviews advised no concerns with this type of issue reported.
-The video monitoring equipment did not indicate concerns regarding cross-gender viewing during episodes of undress or showering.
-All showers are conducted separately, and Offenders can purchase clothing items through commissary to assist with shower activities.
-There are designated changing stations to provide additional privacy for the population with multiple beds in each cell.
-The facility does not place lesbian, gay, bisexual, transgender, or intersex Offenders in a dedicated housing facility, unit, or wing based on their status.
-This is strictly forbidden in policy 3400.
+The video monitoring equipment did not indicate any concerns regarding cross-gender viewing during episodes of undress or showering.
+All showers are conducted separately, and offenders can purchase clothing items through commissary to assist with shower activities.

+The facility does not place lesbian, gay, bisexual, transgender, or intersex offenders in a dedicated housing facility, unit, or wing based on their status.
+This is forbidden in policy 3400.
 The facility Warden interview confirmed there are no consent decrees regarding legislative action pertaining to restrictive housing considerations.
 The on-site review indicated special populations are not assigned to one housing unit as the auditor was able to interview Offenders from all living units.

-Conclusion: Based on the review and analysis of the following available evidence: agency policy governing the use of screening information, documentation of the use of screening, documentation of housing decisions, reassessments, and facility housing considerations for the special populations, the auditor has determined that the facility is compliant with this standard regarding Offender risk of victimization and abusiveness.
+Conclusion: Based on the review and analysis of the following available evidence: agency policy governing the use of screening information, documentation of the use of screening, documentation of housing decisions, reassessments, and facility housing considerations for the special populations, the auditor has determined that the facility is compliant with this standard regarding offender risk of victimization and abusiveness.